furkanesenn/project-encyclopedia/ideas/ideas.md

 ## Monetisation
 we could gain money from:
-ads, subscriptions, and kofi/patreon
+ads, subscriptions, and ko-fi/patreon

 we could host it:
-for free -> (heroku, vercel)
+for free -> heroku, vercel
 or with money